clarenceb/GBB-MLOps-Workshop/mlops.md

 Azure ML service supports [creation of an AKS cluster](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-and-where#create-a-new-aks-cluster) via the [Azure Machine Learning SDK for Python](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro).

+For Dev-Test clusters, you can create the cluster using the Azure ML SDK for Python (see: [example code](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/deployment/production-deploy-to-aks/production-deploy-to-aks.ipynb)).

 However, in a typical production environment, the cluster would already exist and would have been provisioned and security hardened by an infrastructure or ops team.

 Creation of a AKS cluster can therefore be achieved through ARM Templates, Terraform, PowerShell scripts, Azure CLI or even the Azure Portal.